Get your garden ready for autumn

 The size, shape and appearance of your Christmas tree is important, but it's worth taking a closer look at the overall health of the tree first.
 A good indicator is the needles, you want to see a lot of green and very few brown.
 If you run a few branches through your hands, the needles should feel flexible and not just drop off.
 Try to pick a tree that's been kept in a nice shady spot out of the sun.

-Most people will buy their Christmas tree 3 to 4 weeks before Christmas Day, so it’s important to keep it watered.
+Most people will buy their Christmas tree three to four weeks before Christmas Day, so it's important to keep them watered.
 The base of the tree should always be submerged and continually topped up to prevent the tree from drying out and dying.
-Just make sure the water level is always above the base of the trunk.

 For some ideas about what to put under your tree, take a look at our Christmas Gift Guide for some great selections from Bunnings.